 As commented earlier, Dalriada has now taken advice from AIS and implemented an investment strategy that, whilst still cautious, looks to generate a greater return than just holding funds in cash.
-Despite the Scheme having fewer than 100 members, Dalriada has prepared a suitable SIP that reflects that strategy, which is dated October 2022 and has been made available on the dedicated member website at https://www.dalriadatrustees.co.uk/wp-content/uploads/2018/10/Ochil-SIP-2022.pdf
+Despite the Scheme having fewer than 100 members, Dalriada has prepared a suitable SIP that reflects that strategy, which is dated 29 September 2020 and has been made available on the dedicated member website.